kushshukla24/kushshukla24.github.io/content/blog/scenarios/cached-images-in-k3sdist-k8s.md

 ---
-title: "Cached Images in K3sdist K8s"
-description : "Finding and Pushing the Cached Images in K3S distribution of Kubernetes to Docker Registry"
+title: "Re-pushing the Container Images Cached in K3s distribution of K8S Cluster" description : "Finding and Pushing the Cached Images in K3S distribution of Kubernetes to Docker Registry"
 date: 2024-09-29T10:50:41+05:30
 tags: ["ctr", "k3s", "k8s", "containerd"]